open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 # Temporality

-When possible, counters and histograms should use DELTA temporality.
+Counters and histograms should use DELTA temporality.
 When using OpenTelemetry SDKs to gather metrics data, temporality can be configured using the `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` environment variable.
 You can check the [spec compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md#environment-variables)